ekourkchi/incNET-data/README.md

 ## Tabular Data:

    - `EDD_distance_cf4_v27.csv`: The list of studied galaxy candiates for the Cosmicflows program.
 [Click here](http://edd.ifa.hawaii.edu/describe_columns.php?table=kcf4cand) for the description of the columns.
 In our inclination program, the applicable columns are *inc*, *inc_e*, *inc_flag*, *inc_n* and *Note_inc* that holds the notes entered by the [GIZ](http://edd.ifa.hawaii.edu/inclination/) users.

+## About the Project

+### Problem:
+The inclination of spiral galaxies plays an important role in measurements of their distances using the Tully-Fisher relationship.
+Each galaxy has its own unique morphology, luminosity, and surface brightness profiles.
+In addition, galaxy images are covered by foreground stars of the Milky Way galaxy.
+Therefore, it is challenging to design an algorithm that automatically determines the 3D inclination of spiral galaxies.
+The inclinations of spiral galaxies can be coarsely derived from the ellipticity of apertures used for photometry, assuming that the image of a spiral galaxy is the projection of a disk with the shape of an oblate spheroid.
+For ~1/3 of spirals, the approximation of axial ratios provides inclination estimates good to better than 5 degrees, with degradation to ~5 degrees for another 1/3.
+However in ~1/3 of cases, ellipticity-derived inclinations are problematic for a variety of reasons.
+Prominent bulges can dominate the axial ratio measurement, with the Sombrero galaxy (above picture: second panel from the right) providing an extreme example.
+Some galaxies may not be axially symmetric due to tidal effects.
+High surface brightness bars within much lower surface brightness disks can lead to large errors.
+Simply the orientation of strong spiral features with respect to the tilt axis can be confusing.
+The statistical derivation of inclinations for large samples has been unsatisfactory.

+### Goal:
+The task of manual evaluation of spirals inclinations is tedious and time consuming.
+In the future, with the large astronomical survey telescopes coming online, this task could not be efficiently done manually for thousands of galaxies.
+The objective of this project is to automatically determine the inclination of spiral galaxies with the human level accuracy providing their images (ideally in both colorful and black-and-white formats).